zejiangh/Filter-GaP/README.md

-# CHEX: Channel Exploration for CNN Model Compression
+# CHEX: Channel Exploration for CNN Model Compression (CVPR 2022)

 This repository is the official implementation of the paper "CHEX: CHannel EXploration for CNN Model Compression".